Data generation, preprocessing, and loading.

 1.8 , 1.84, 1.88, 1.92, 1.96])

-As advised in the andi_datasets library, we can save at the beginning a big dataset (t_save \(\sim 10^3\) and N_save \(\sim 10^4\)) which then allows us to load any other combination of T and N_models.
+As advised in the andi_datasets library, we can save at the beginning a big dataset of long (T_save \(\sim 10^3\)) and numerous (N_save \(\sim 10^4\)) trajectories which then allows us to load any other combination of T and N_models.

 AD.avail_models_name